dhoyle/splicedocs-jekyll/pages/Developers/FcnsAndProcs/WritingProcsAndFcns.md

          /**
           * Return the names for all tables in the database.
           *
-          * @param rs    result set containing names of all the tables in teh database */
+          * @param rs    result set containing names of all the tables in the database */

            public static void GET_TABLE_NAMES(ResultSet[] rs)